DuranOzcelik/SVR-Hyperparameter-Optimization/README.md

-SVR Hyperparameter Optimization
+# SVR Hyperparameter Optimization

-Author: Duran Özçelik
+**Author:** Duran Özçelik

-📋 Project Overview
+## 📋 Project Overview

-This project implements Support Vector Machine Regression (SVR) on the California Housing dataset with hyperparameter optimization using GridSearchCV and RandomizedSearchCV.
-The Project is  focusing on comparing different hyperparameter search strategies and evaluating their effectiveness in finding optimal model parameters.
+This project implements Support Vector Machine Regression (SVR) on the California Housing dataset with hyperparameter optimization using **GridSearchCV** and **RandomizedSearchCV**.
+The primary focus is on comparing different hyperparameter search strategies and evaluating their effectiveness in finding optimal model parameters.

-🎯 Objectives
+## 🎯 Objectives

 * Train and evaluate SVR models with different kernel types (linear and RBF)
 * Implement GridSearchCV for systematic hyperparameter search